trish51/focus-flow/README.md

 #### Design Choices:
 One of the challenges I had was the shop grid.
 I decided to use CSS Grid with _grid-auto-rows: 1fr_ and _Flexbox_ for the cards.
 This was to make sure that even if the descriptions were different lengths, the buttons would always line up perfectly at the bottom of each box.
 I also chose to use **inline styles** for some specific button states to make sure any global CSS changes on other pages wouldn't break it.

 Beyond the Shop Grid, I had to figure out how to handle the active state of a theme.
 Initially I thought about updating the database every time the user changed the theme, but realized the _flask session_ object would be much faster.
-By storing the active theme in the session, the CSS is applied instantly to all pages without needing to query the database or reload the page.
+By storing the active theme in the session, the CSS is applied instantly to all pages without needing to query the database.

 #### Requirements:
 This project uses: